 Northern Irelands position regarding trading in goods

 Under the Northern Ireland Protocol, Northern Ireland will continue to follow EU VAT rules for trading in goods.
 The existing rules for intra-community movements of goods will, therefore, continue to apply from 1 January 2021.
-However, Northern Ireland is and will remain, part of the UK’s VAT system and HMRC will continue to be responsible for the operation of VAT and collection of revenues in Northern Ireland.
+However, Northern Ireland is and will remain, part of the UK’s VAT system.

 The Protocol will specify where VAT is liable on goods and attempt to minimise any changes to VAT procedures, where goods are moving between Great Britain and Northern Ireland.

-In order to prepare, businesses that trade with Northern Ireland must obtain a new Northern Ireland EORI, prefixed ‘XI’ before 1 January 2021.
+Businesses that trade with Northern Ireland must obtain a new Northern Ireland EORI, prefixed ‘XI’.
 This will enable a business to:

 - Move goods between Northern Ireland and non-EU Member States